Sofia Vokalensemble: Organization

 Sofia Vokalensemble performs both within the framework of the parish's work and in collaboration with external partners.
 The choir is a non-profit organization with bi-annual General Meetings and a Board of Directors.
 Most of the 32 singers started singing in choirs before the age of 10 and are now between 20 and 40 years old; many have received their choral and music training at Adolf Fredrik's School of Music, Stockholms Musikgymnasium, Södra Latin and/or other music institutions in the Stockholm region.

 Repertoire

-The repertoire consists of both new and old choral music, such as works by Bach, Mahler, Poulenc, Pärt och Schnittke.
+The repertoire consists of both new and old choral music, such as works by Bach, Mahler, Poulenc, Pärt and Schnittke.
 The choir has performed world premieres by the established Swedish composers Fredrik Sixten, Stefan Klaverdal and Karin Rehnqvist, Swedish soprano saxophonist Anders Paulsson, Norwegian composer Ola Gjeilo and Finnish composer Jaakko Mäntyjärvi, as well as "rising stars" such as Jacob Mühlrad and some of the choir's own members.